isomerpages/moe-woodgrovesec/_our-partners/Parents/Parent Support Group.md

 #### Our Objectives

 1\.
-Foster and enhance ties between the school and parents.
+Foster and enhance ties between the school and parents. <br>
 2\.
-Help develop a stronger bond between parents and children.
+Help develop a stronger bond between parents and children. <br>
 3\.
-Keep parents informed of the policies, programmes and developments of the school.
+Keep parents informed of the policies, programmes and developments of the school. <br>
 4\.
-Collaborate with the school in efforts to educate students through support, participation and organisation of activities.
+Collaborate with the school in efforts to educate students through support, participation and organisation of activities. <br>
 5\.
-Promote and inculcate school values through programmes.
+Promote and inculcate school values through programmes. <br>
 6\.
 Encourage social interaction among parents, students and other stakeholders of the school.

 #### How Parents Can Benefit from Joining the WGS PSG

-1. Dialogues with School Leaders and staff to better understand school policies.
+1. Dialogues with School Leaders and staff to better understand school policies. <br>
 2\.
-Have a better understanding of the school-based activities.
+Have a better understanding of the school-based activities. <br>
 3\.
 Obtain more insights on parenting through workshops and networking with other parents to help your child in their growing years.

 #### How Your Child Can Benefit

 1\.
-Develop a positive attitude and behaviour.
+Develop a positive attitude and behaviour. <br>
 2\.
-Achieve more in school regardless of socio-economic background.
+Achieve more in school regardless of socio-economic background. <br>
 3\.
 Bridge the cultural gap between school and home.